nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication-sign-in.md

   to the Accounts page without doing any authentication.
 Let's change that.
   `handleSubmit()` should now make a server call to sign in and get an access token.
-This server call is a GraphQL mutation that was defined in `SignInPage.query.graphql` amd was generated in `/src/graphql/generated.ts`.
+This server call is a GraphQL mutation that was defined in `SignInPage.query.graphql` and generated in `/src/graphql/generated.ts`.
 The code below imports the generated mutation and calls it in `handleSubmit`:

 ```tsx
 import { useMutation } from '@apollo/client';